Wise (TransferWise) vs. CurrencyFair

 - Exchange currency with CurrencyFair – 0.4% to 0.6%

-Wise charges a 1% fee to exchange currency.
-CurrencyFair charges 0.15% if you exchange with another user.
+Wise charges at least a 0.41% fee to exchange currency.
+CurrencyFair charges 0.25% to 0.3% if you exchange with another user.
 This gives a slight edge to CurrencyFair.

 Though a money transfer service might not charge for bank transfers, your bank may charge you for sending in your money.
 Your recipient’s bank may also charge fees for receiving money.